 Greg Fletcher has over 40 years of experience in the electrical field as both a practicing electrician and as an electrical instructor.
 He has been a licensed electrician since 1976 and currently holds a Master Electrician's License in the State of Maine.
 In 1988, he was appointed as the Department Chairman of the Trades and Technology Department and Program Director/Instructor of the Electrical Technology program at Kennebec Valley Community College in Fairfield, Maine.
 He is the author of several textbooks including Residential Construction Academy: House Wiring, Guide to Using the National Electrical Code, and The Electrician's Guide to Photovoltaic System Installation.
 He has an associate's in Electrical Construction and Maintenance, a Bachelor of Science in Applied Technical Education, and a Master of Science in Industrial Education.

-While required, it is recommended that a person taking this course have some basic knowledge of direct current and alternating current electrical theory.
+While not required, it is recommended that a person taking this course have some basic knowledge of direct current and alternating current electrical theory.

-Hardware Requirements: This course can be taken on either a PC or Mac.
+- This course can be taken on either a PC or Mac.

-Other: Email capabilities and access to a personal email account.
+- Email capabilities and access to a personal email account.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

-Residential Construction Academy: House Wiring
+- Residential Construction Academy: House Wiring

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.